 What Is An Opportunity Zone?

 Unsurprisingly, there are some contingencies to reap these rewards.
 First, in order to make an investment you can't do so directly.
 You have to invest through a registered Qualified Opportunity Fund, or QOZ.
 If you fill out the form below we can direct you to a lawyer who can file this for you.
-Secondly, you have to make an investment equal to the cost basis.
-So if you were to buy a $1M property in an OZ through a QOF, you'd have to invest an additional $1M into the business or real estate asset.
+Secondly, you have to make an investment equal to the cost basis of the improved property.
+So if you were to buy a $1M property in an OZ through a QOF and the land value was worth $400k, then you'd have to invest an additional $600k into the business or real estate asset.

 In January 2019, Bob sells his business for $3M and makes $2M in capital gains.
 Bob invests the entire $2M in capital gains into a QOF within 180 days of selling after returning from a trip to Turks and Caicos.
 In 2019 he pays no taxes on the $2M in capital gains instead of paying what would have been $400k (20%) in taxes.
 After 10 years the $2M he invested into the QOF is now worth $4M.
 So he exits the fund and pays the deferred $320k from 2019 (he saved $40k from the initial deduction in 2019), while paying zero capital gains tax on the $2M profit he made in the fund.
 Bob returns to Turks and Caicos to retire and buys a nice condo with his additional $440k in tax savings.
 This is a simplified example, but you can see that clearly these incentives can be very attractive.